 Those of you familiar with the second recipe I ever posted on Southern Plate know how much I love my Mama’s mandarin orange cake.
 It’s so light and refreshing and the little bits of mandarin oranges taste just like sunshine.
 This pie combines all the flavors in the mandarin orange icing into the wonders of a pie.

 The cool thing about it (well, other than the fact that it really is “cool”) is that the recipe makes two and you store them in the freezer.
 So you can have one for dessert and save the other one for unexpected company or little treats as you need them.
 Summer is prime time for drop-ins and I don’t know anyone in my neck of the woods who isn’t looking for something cool, light, and refreshing in the middle of a sunny day.

 Another cool thing about my mandarin orange pie recipe is that it couldn’t be easier to make.
 You only need five ingredients: lemon juice, whipped topping, sweetened condensed milk, crushed pineapple, and mandarin oranges.
 You simply mix the ingredients together and then pour the pie filling into the two graham cracker crusts.
 That’s it!
 After they freeze you’re ready to serve them to family and friends.

 This no-bake mandarin orange pie is light, creamy, fruity, and refreshing all at once.
 After one bite I bet you’ll understand why it’s a favorite, so let’s get mixing!

 - Sweetened condensed milk

-Place your sweetened condensed milk, whipped topping, and lemon juice in a bowl.
+Place your sweetened condensed milk, whipped topping, and lemon juice in a medium bowl.